Last updated: 01/12/2025

 |

-^ Revenue is gross revenue in the last full financial year or, where not available, net revenues based on available company filings.
+^ Revenue is gross revenue in the last full financial year or, where not available, net revenue based on available company filings.
+Mercer may change the third party ESG research provider and/or change the scope of its role from time to time.

 # Mercer New Zealand has instructed its investment managers to divest any existing exposure to Russian securities as market conditions allow and to prohibit any new investments in Russian securities.
 This may mean that some Funds still retain exposures to Directed Investments in Russian securities, as Mercer New Zealand seeks to divest in a manner that promotes the best interests of investors.

-Further to the exclusions listed in the Exclusions Criteria section above, additional exclusions also apply for the Responsible and Sustainable labelled Mercer Investment Funds and the Socially Responsible labelled MITNZ portfolios.
+Further to the exclusions listed in the Exclusions Criteria section above, additional exclusions also apply for the Responsible and Sustainable Funds (listed in Appendix A of the Sustainable Investment Policy).

 Applying Additional Exclusions Criteria may affect investment risks and returns where, for example, there are exclusions to investments in companies that are not typically excluded in other funds.
 If those excluded companies perform well or poorly in certain time periods, there may be differences in return outcomes compared to a benchmark or comparable fund where those exclusions are not applied.

-The Additional Exclusions listed below apply to the Directed Investments of some asset classes – equities, global bonds and global credit – for the Responsible and Sustainable labelled Mercer Investment Funds and the Socially Responsible labelled MITNZ portfolios (‘Additional Exclusions’) within certain revenue thresholds, unless exceptions (as noted below) or other factors beyond Mercer New Zealand’s control mean they are not possible to apply Other Fixed Income, Overseas Sovereign Bonds and New Zealand Sovereign Bonds asset classes do not have the below Additional Exclusions.
+The Additional Exclusions listed below apply to the Directed Investments of some asset classes – equities, global bonds and global credit – for the Responsible labelled Mercer Investment Funds and the Responsible and Sustainable labelled MITNZ portfolios, as applicable (‘Additional Exclusions’) within certain revenue thresholds, unless exceptions (as noted below) or other factors beyond Mercer New Zealand’s control mean they are not possible to apply.

-These Additional Exclusions for responsible and sustainable labelled Equities are defined as:
+These Responsible Additional Exclusions for Responsible labelled Equities and Global Bonds are defined as:

 Coal, oil, or gas |